amgarton47/CS62data-structures/SilverDollar_graphics/project/README.md

 You can add whatever methods you think would be useful to the `GraphicsCoinStrip` or `CoinMouseListener` classes, but do not change the names of any of the existing methods or variables.

-After you have a working copy of the game, write a method in this class that checks to see if the game is over and, if so, signal this to the user in some fashion.
+After you have a working copy of the game, fill in the `gameIsOver` method in this class that checks to see if the game is over and, if so, use this method to signal this to the user in some fashion.
 Possible examples are to print out a message to the console, or better, change the color of all of the coins.
 You can also make sure that the coins no longer move once the game is completed (although this is not required).
 Test this program rigorously to make sure that it works consistently, even when the user attempts unusual or unexpected actions.

 ## Getting Started
 1. Read through the [CS 062 style guide](https://github.com/pomonacs622020sp/Handouts/blob/master/style_guide.md "Style guide").
 You must follow these guidelines for all of your assignments.
 In short, write clean and readable code, thorough comments, and understandable variable and method names.